 We have previously discussed trying to build up a lower income spouse’s personal investment account as a strategy for intermediate-term income splitting.
-Intermediate-term income splitting may be useful if you require savings beyond what can be accommodated by your RRSPs, TFSAs, and Corporate accounts -necessitating a “cash” or “taxable” investment account as part of your plan.
+Intermediate-term income splitting may be useful if you require savings beyond what can be accommodated by your RRSPs, TFSAs, and Corporate accounts.
+That investment overflow necessitates a “cash” or “taxable” investment account as part of your plan.

 To make a taxable or cash account tax efficient:

 Consider aiming tax-favored investments to the taxable account.

 Capital gains oriented equities or eligible dividend generating Canadian equities get favorable tax treatment.
 However, that should not supplant the primary consideration of using your goal asset allocation for your overall portfolio.

 If you have a spouse with a much lower income, it is better for the investment income to be taxed in their hands.

 As illustrated previously in The Sim Lab, building that account in a lower income spouse’s hands can result in a larger account over the years due to less tax drag on the compound growth.

 Plus, it can be more tax efficient to access the money via a lower-taxed spouse – particularly if you retire early.